4 Best Stocks Under $5

 ARC helps engineering, construction, and architect professionals.
 Any project which requires computer-aided design, digitized blueprints, large format printing, or the collaboration of multiple specialists, will benefit from the services which ARC provides.

 This company is not a "small business" by any means, being valued at $110 million, based on the current stock price (which is just above $2.40 as of the time of writing this article).
 For the full year 2017, ARC generated $394 million in revenue.

-This penny stock is slightly more than 2 and a half times as volatile as the overall markets.
+This penny stock is slightly more than two and a half times as volatile as the overall markets.
 It means that ARC shares have been more active in price movement and volume than the average stock investment.
 This movement can mean the gains—and the losses—are greater than you will see with the majority of other investments.

 To get a quick lesson in the balance sheet (which is the very first thing you should look at with your penny stock analysis), it basically shows what a company owns compared to what it owes.

 - Current (short-term) assets are $114.5 million, and total assets have reached $339 million.